Fall 2024 Issue of Ripples

 Book Club

-By Barbara Khan, Coordinator
+by Barbara Khan, Coordinator

 Want to join some of your neighbors and talk about a good book?
 Lakeport has an informal book club that is always open to new members.
 We meet monthly on the third Monday from 5:00 p.m. to 6:00 p.m., rotating among members’ homes.